2572 - Configuring DHCP High Availability in Universal DDI

 Using the VM control UI, click on the left-most icon on the bar (the two screens icon) and view all the VMs by clicking on View all VMs

-On the tile for the BloxOne Host which is associated with the lease (which you found in step 1), click the Power Options for this VM button and select Power Off.
+Locate the tile for the NIOS-X server that provided the DHCP lease (from step 1).
+Click the Power Options for this VM button and select Power Off.

-Example for oph1.techblue.net:Give the Host some time to power off.
+Example for the VM oph1:Give the Host some time to power off.
 On the testing-linux machine, open a Terminal window.

-We had set the lease time to 4 minutes in the DHCP Config Profile.
+You had set the lease time to 4 minutes in the DHCP Config Profile (from the lab Configuring DHCP Services in Universal DDI).
 Enter the command

 sudo show-dhcp-lease